iman-zamani/Graphos/README.md

 ## License

-This project is licensed under a custom MIT-style license with an attribution requirement.
+This project is licensed under a MIT license.
-See [CUSTOM\_LICENSE](./LICENSE) for full terms.
+See [LICENSE](./LICENSE) for full terms.